lee-joanne/rageit/README.md

 ### Manual Testing

 The project has been tested heavily via manual testing.
 The website has been tested using Google DevTools > Inspect, with all of the different devices listed.
 All pages are responsive to all listed devices, even the Galaxy Fold!
 The website has been tested on MacBook 2022, MacBook 2020, iMac 2019, iPhone 13 Mini, iPhone 11, iPad Pro, OnePlus, and ASUS ROG.
 Multiple friends have tested out this website, raging about their own personal issues.
-I tested this out myself by creating many different accounts, making many posts, reacting to my posts, unreacting, ensuring that all respective messages are shown when unraged/raged/commented/comment deleted.
+I tested this out myself by creating many different accounts, making many posts, reacting to my posts, unreacting, ensuring that all respective messages are shown when unraged/raged/commented/comment deleted/posts created/post deleted/post edited.
 I have created and deleted many posts and many comments to ensure everything is deleted properly.
 I made posts and comments with very long strings of text to ensure that all characters and text will remain within the container.
 I have tried tampering with the url to access edit_post and delete_post of a post made by a different author under a different user name and successfully reached the error page (however, this feature is not available for deleting comments).
 I have tried uploading a non jpeg/jpg/png file to create_post and edit_post and successfully tested the JavaScript message to show up.
-Lots of testing has been done to ensure the website works properly, and the code has been validated through respective validators.
+Lots of testing has been done to ensure the website works properly, and the code has been validated through the respective validators.

 ### Bugs

 Many bugs have been encountered while creating this project.

-- When running the JS file through JSHint the first time, there was an error for imageValidation being an unused variable.
-This was due to the function being called in the HTML file as 'onchange="imageValidation"'.
-In order to bypass this, I would remove the function from being called in HTML and create an addEventListener in JS.
+- When running the JS file through JSHint the first time, there was an error that imageValidation was an unused variable.
+This was due to the function being called in the HTML file as 'onchange="imageValidation"' rather than from the script.
+I fixed this by removing the function from being called in the HTML and created an addEventListener in the JS script.
 However, there were issues with my other eventListeners in my JS file.
-In my create_post.html, when trying to run the imageValidation function, the console would state that there was an error for my other eventListeners since there are no variables or properties matching signUpMessage and signUpHover (these would be available in the signup html page instead).
+In my create_post.html, when trying to run the imageValidation function, the console would state that there was an error for my other eventListeners since there are no variables or properties matching signUpMessage and signUpHover (these were available in the signup html page instead).
 After researching on Stack Overflow and speaking with Tutor Support, I created an if statement to check if these variables exist.
 The error disappeared and the imageValidation function now runs perfectly.

 - In the post_detailed_view.html page, I was trying to create an if else statement to display a paragraph to the user if there are no comments posted on the post.
 I wanted the paragraph to say "it's lonely here" if there are no comments, and to show the comments if there are comments.
-I was not able to get the if else statement correct, and it kept stating that there were no comments.
-After speaking with my mentor, I have incorrectly formatted my if else statement and he has guided me on the correct syntax.
+I was not able to get the if else statement correct, as it kept stating that there were no comments.
+After speaking with my mentor, it turned out that I have incorrectly formatted my if else statement.
+He guided me through the correct syntax and now my if else statement correctly shows the comments if there are comments and the paragraph message if there are none.

-- A big bug I ran into was trying to show the revised date of the post ONLY when a revision is made.
+- A big bug I ran into was trying to show the revised date of the post ONLY if a revision was made.
 In post_detailed_view.html, I wanted the post creation date to show up.
 If the user did NOT make an edit, I ONLY wanted the creation date to show.
 If the user made an edit, THEN it would show that the post was edited.
 I tried to create a if_revised function in views.py to check to see if creation date does not match revised date, for it to prove true that the post was indeed revised.
 However, in the html page, it would always show the revised dates, regardless if it was revised or not.
 I talked to Tutor Support, and it turns out that revised date and created date are in milliseconds so it will always show that they do not equal.
-I asked my mentor for support and he suggested to use a time delta to check the difference between created date and revised date.
-Using time delta to 1 second, I managed to get this feature added successfully.
+I asked my mentor for support and he suggested to use a timedelta to check the difference between created date and revised date.
+Using timedelta to 1 second, I managed to get this feature added successfully.

 - When deploying, I was running into failed deploy errors on Heroku.
 It turns out that I had downloaded crispy-forms and had it in my installed apps in settings.py, but actually have never used crispy-forms anywhere.
 I ended up having to uninstall crispy-forms and remove it from installed apps and the deployment worked successfully.

 - I ran into complications with using author as a foreignkey in my models.py Comment class.
-This is where my Django knowledge really had to be tested when creating ways to show the author of comments in the HTML, and how to delete comments.
+This was when my Django knowledge really had to be tested by creating ways to show the author of comments in the HTML, and how to delete comments.
 I received a lot of help from Tutor Support on creating the comment delete views.py function, by suggesting me to use DeleteView.
 Tutor Support and I worked together to solve how to redirect the user back to the post_detailed_view of the specific post that they were commenting on, after the comment is deleted.

 - When first testing out the project after deploying, I noticed that the text would go over the container if the title or comments were very long strings.
-I managed to fix this by adding the Bootstrap class text-break.
+I managed to fix this by adding the Bootstrap class 'text-break'.

+- After deploying, I realized the favicon does not show up on the deployed version.
+I then realized that the static file were not correctly uploaded.
+I fixed the syntax and now favicon is showing up on deployed website.

 ## Deployment